AdesisNetlife/croak/README.md

 ## How it works

-In a few words, Croak allows you to have a multiple `Gruntfile` in global locations and running them using a simple project identifier, also allowing you to define a pre-configured options to pass to Grunt in a simple configuration file
+In a few words, Croak allows you to have a multiple `Gruntfile` in global locations and running them using a simple project identifier (like a linker), also allowing you to define a pre-configured options to pass to Grunt in a simple configuration file

 Croak also allows your to extend or overwrite Gruntfile configurations.
 This feature is useful when you think that your developers are not bad people, so you can provide a way to customize tasks configuration